One-piece vs. two-piece implants at 15+ years: better bone, but at what cost?

 The clinical takeaway is a clear trade-off: one-piece implants preserve bone better but demand more prosthetic maintenance.
 Two-piece systems offer greater prosthetic reliability with acceptable bone remodeling.
 These 15+ year data help clinicians make informed design choices based on patient-specific priorities.

-This summary is based on the original abstract.
+This summary is automatically generated from the original abstract and curated by Dr. Ernesto Bruschi.
 Always refer to the original publication for clinical decisions.